Burlington Sod Installation Services

 Contact Burlington’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Burlington begins with responsible disposal of existing turf and management of installation materials.
-Residents must utilize seasonal yard waste collection (April–November), placing grass and sod in biodegradable bags—plastic is prohibited per MassDEP.
-Bulk soil disposal or importation requires use of the Transfer Station or local composting facility, with permits, fees, and adherence to operating hours.
-For large projects, coordinate delivery and staging with right-of-way permits and traffic regulations.
-Topsoil should be screened loam (pH 6.0–7.0, organic matter 3–5%, pathogen-free), and sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick, disease-free, and stored shaded with irrigation.
-Notify neighbors in advance and coordinate with municipal capital projects for minimal disruption.
+Seasonal yard waste collection (April–November) requires biodegradable bags—plastic is prohibited per MassDEP.
+Bulk soil disposal or importation must be coordinated through the Transfer Station or local composting facility, with permits, fees, and adherence to operating hours.
+Topsoil for sod installation should be screened loam (pH 6.0–7.0), with 3–5% organic matter and free of pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 Burlington Department of Public Works